a-s-l-a-h/flare/README.md

 Set `use_cache false` **only** when you need to see layout changes take effect without restarting the server — i.e. during active local development of that specific screen's JSON.
 It only affects that one screen; every other screen in your app still uses ETS normally. `use_cache false` screens:

 -   Always read directly from disk on every join, bypassing ETS entirely.
--   Never get gzip-precompressed (see [optimize](https://claude.ai/chat/594413f3-2e86-417b-b7bd-00ffdf283354#the-binary-protocol--optimize) — they always send plain JSON, never the binary frame format, regardless of your `optimize` setting).
+-   Never get gzip-precompressed ( — they always send plain JSON, never the binary frame format, regardless of your `optimize` setting).

 **Convention used throughout the shipped template and reference app:** screens under active development are `use_cache false`; stable, rarely-changing screens (home, static content, scaffold regions) are left at the `use_cache true` default.
 Flip screens back to `true` before shipping to production — every disk read avoided is real latency saved under load.